bumps/bumps/doc/guide/fitting.rst

     plot_corrmatrix(draw)

-We can restrict those variables to a certain range.
+You can restrict those variables to a certain range.
 For example, to restrict the third parameter to $[0.8,1.0]$ and the last to $[0.2,0.4]$::

     from bumps.dream import views